Body count x distance / time 2

 Thousands of years ago, the Chinese philosopher Sun Tzu, perhaps the ultimate military theoretician on Earth, listed five non-negotiable requirements for victory:

 · Politics: how to get people to stand alongside their leaders even at the risk of their lives;

 · Military doctrine: organization, discipline, ordnance and logistics.

 Modern nuclear, scalar and biological warfare nullify every known form of military defense.
 Weapon technicians have optimized the threat formula to such an extent as to render it vain.
-Modern armies (harmies) – with their superb warriors, exquisite weaponry, and extraordinary paramilitary and paracivilian supports – run the risk of total collapse under a rain of computer, nuclear, meteorological, biological and propaganda bombardment.
-As a result, modern armies are less and less likely to achieve a satisfactory outcome, even while their maintenance cost spirals out of control.
+Modern armies (harmies?) – with their superb warriors, exquisite weaponry, and extraordinary paramilitary and paracivilian supports – run the risk of total collapse under a rain of computer, nuclear, meteorological, biological and propaganda bombardment.
+As a result, they are less and less likely to achieve a satisfactory outcome, even while their maintenance cost spirals out of control.

 It sickens me to witness infantry patrols posted to urban malls and transit stations after the latest terrorist atrocity, tanks parked in the streets and fighter planes thundering over urban neighborhoods: the least effective of preventive measures.
 Yet they’re very effective means to browbeat one’s own people into submission to intolerable circumstances.